26 Fun And Interesting Facts About Mars For Kids

 2. Why does Mars lose water?

-These fascinating facts about Mars for kids will make them interested in learning more about our neighboring planet.
+These fascinating facts about Mars for kids will make them interested in astronomy and learning more about our universe.
+In that case, you may introduce them to facts about the solar system.
+Planets are fascinating, especially our neighboring planet, Mars.
 Also known as the Red Planet, Mars gets its name from the Roman god of war, owing to its reddish hue, which may be associated with bloodshed.
 There is evidence of water on Mars, and NASA’s Curiosity rover, which landed on the planet in 2018, also discovered life-tracing compounds on the planet.
 Share these and other hair-raising facts about Mars with your child and quench their curiosity.

 MomJunction's articles are written after analyzing the research works of expert authors and institutions.
 Our references consist of resources established by authorities in their respective fields.
 You can learn more about the authenticity of the information we present in our editorial policy.